Share

 Author: Sway

-last update Last Updated: 2024-10-29 19:42:56
+last update Last Updated: 2021-09-06 22:50:18

 My mind was sound, but I felt broken inside.
 Years of hard work had taken a toll on my spirit and body.
-My limbs were no longer slender and graceful like a princess, they were muscular from the hard labour of lifting heavy things and bringing them up countless flights of stairs, and my skin harboured scars and burns that showed the hardships I had lived through.
+My limbs were no longer slender and graceful like a princess’s, they were muscular from the hard labour of lifting heavy things and bringing them up countless flights of stairs, and my skin harboured scars and burns that showed the hardships I had lived through.

 “Yes, I can do it.
-For Xander.”
-I whispered to myself.
+For Xander,” I whispered to myself.

 I accepted his proposal after feeling all the love seeping through our bond.
-At first, I had been shocked at his question, and I had hoped I could still give him an out once my secret of being a Cardinal was made known.
+At first, I was shocked at his question, as I had hoped I could still give him an out once my secret of being a Cardinal was made known.
 I wanted him to have the choice.
 My identity could put him in a difficult position.
 But the way he made me feel in that instant was like a silent promise of acceptance and devotion, despite my past and who I was.

 How could I say no to that?

 I would be lying if I didn’t say it made me extremely nervous.
 In the duke’s eyes, I was a commoner.
-Even worst—I had been a slave worker.
+Even worse, I had been a slave worker.
 To his knowledge, I had no titles and no wealth.
 I had nothing to contribute to his family.
 I didn’t even have a dowry.
 I was nobody.

 It made my stomach twist into knots.